aws/aws-toolkit-azure-devops/AWS-Extension/Docs/tutorials.rst

 .. meta::
    :description: Programming information for the AWS Tools for Team Servicesa
-   :keywords:  AWS, CodeDeploy, Visual Studio Team Services Marketplace
+   :keywords:  AWS, S3, Visual Studio Team Services Marketplace

-The following tutorial demonstrates how to create and run a project using the AWS CodeDeploy Application Deployment task.
+The following tutorial demonstrates how to create and run a Team Services project which uses the AWS S3 Upload task.

-The scenario is developers at an enterprise that uses Visual Studio Team Services to host source code and build/release pipelines want to deploy their builds to Amazon EC2 instances using AWS CodeDeploy.

 Prerequisites
 =============